 Graduation requires 98 units of academic credit in grades 9-12.
+Here is a list of graduation fulfillment requirements by course.
 High school students have the option of pursuing the general college preparatory graduation path, or one of four Intensive Paths:

 All graduation paths exceed the University of California “a-g” admissions requirements.
 Refer to the Unit Requirements for Graduation Paths for more information.

 HIP enables students who are passionate about history, writing, or literature to take courses that especially interest them, to identify a focus that will eventually lead to a culminating project, and to work with a mentor who will guide them in their studies.